What Is a Portfolio Mortgage?

 Once everything is in place, your conveyancer/solicitor will exchange contracts with the seller’s conveyancer/solicitor.
 It’s at this point that you put down your deposit and are legally bound to buy the property.
 You’ll lose your deposit if you pull out after exchange.
 The purchase completes when money is transferred on an agreed-upon date.
-This is when you get the keys to your new home.

 Buy-to-let portfolios usually start with the purchase of one property.
 Then once the landlord has enough money for a deposit on a new property – whether this comes from savings, inheritance, rental profits – they would typically take out a new mortgage on a new buy-to-let property.